Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Baselines

-\subsection{Baselines}
+The National Emergency Department Sample (NEDS) is the largest publicly available, all-payer database describing visits to hospital-owned emergency departments in the US, and is commonly used in studies of disease prevalence.
+In this work, we make use of NEDS 2019.
+The survey from this year produced a dataset containing 33.1 million visits, which represent the 143 million total visits occuring in hospital-owned EDs across the US in 2019.
+To create nationally representative estimates, NEDS releases ``discharge weights", which allow the analyst to reweight estimates to represent the universe of emergency department visits.
+We follow this procedure to reweight our relative prevalence estimates.

+\paragraph{Data Filtering} As with MIMIC-IV, we include visits from patients who are female and above the age of 18.
+The resulting dataset contains 15,357,528 visits.

+\paragraph{Defining features $x$} As before, we treat the ICD codes logged during a visit as the input features, as a proxy for the symptoms a patient presents with.
+The feature set consists of 19,710 ICD-10 codes (excluding those used to identify positive cases, as described in the next section), which we one-hot encode to create features for each ED visit.

+\paragraph{Defining $s = 1$} We use the same criteria to identify positive cases as with MIMIC-IV: we consider a case to be labeled positive if it is associated with if it has any of the codes in Table \ref{tab:ipv_diagnoses}.

+\paragraph{Defining $g$} We define groups according to race/ethnicity groups, insurance status, income quartile, and urban/rural designation.
+Income quartile is calculated using the estimated median household income in the patient's zipcode.
+In 2019, the first quartile corresponds to an estimated median houshold income between \$0 and \$48k, the second to \$48k to \$61k, the third to \$61k - \$82k, and the fourth to the remaining zipcodes.
+The urban/rural designations are based on the population of the patient's home county.
+From most to least rural, the four categories are: 50k residents to 250k residents, 250k residents to 1 million residents, 1 million residents in a fringe metropolitan county, and 1 million residents in a central metropolitan county.

+\section{Baselines}

 Each of the baseline methods described below is designed to estimate the \emph{absolute} prevalence.
-To obtain the relative prevalence, we apply the baseline to each group and take the ratio of the estimated absolute prevalences.
-To provide consistent comparisons, we constrain each baseline to the use same function class as \texttt{PURPLE} --- in other words, a logistic regression.
+To obtain the relative prevalence, we apply each baseline to groups $a$ and $b$ individually to obtain estimates of the absolute prevalence in each group; we then divide the resulting quantities to produce an estimate of the relative prevalence.
+To provide consistent comparisons, we constrain each baseline to the use same function class as \texttt{PURPLE}.
+We do not compare to baselines in the epidemiology literature because they assume access to external information (e.g. diagnostic accuracy) that is often not available; we also do not consider work that places parametric assumptions on $p(y=1|x)$\cite{lazkecka2021estimating,jaskie2019positive,teisseyre2020different,furmanczyk2022joint} because these assumptions will not hold in general.